Common Couples Therapy Questions

 Do you hope to salvage your relationship?

-During a counseling session, your therapist might ask whether you hope to stay together, receive advice for a divorce, or consider breaking up.
+During a counseling session, your therapist might ask you questions about whether you hope to stay together, receive advice for a divorce, or consider breaking up.
 Regardless of your response, your therapist may offer advice and therapeutic techniques to help you handle the conflicts or decisions about your marriage and family.
 Honest communication about whether the relationship can continue is often beneficial.

 Are you experiencing a lack of trust?